JackJ30/JackJ30.github.io/content/projects/gatality.md

     "graphics
 ]
 +++
-"[Gatality](https://gatality.com/) is an open-source desktop application for designing and simulating digital circuits at scale."
+[Gatality](https://gatality.com/) is an open-source desktop application for designing and simulating digital circuits at scale.
 I've been co-leading the development of this project with a friend for [RCOS](https://handbook.rcos.io/#/?id=main).
 I've worked on the application structure, code design, and wrote the Vulkan renderer.